-Those who have small sales volumes or plan to sell unwanted items or decide to sell casually can choose an eBay personal account.
+Those who have small sales volumes, plan to sell unwanted items, or decide to sell casually can choose an eBay personal account.
 Otherwise, one has to cover the fees and other sales regulations.

 With the help of this article, we aim to provide all the necessary information for you as an eBay seller.
 We will introduce how to open an eBay account and detail the eBay seller registration process.

 eBay is one of the largest eCommerce marketplaces and offers a wide range of sales categories.
 Apart from it, you can choose to sell on eBay both with fixed and auction-formatted prices.
 No matter the reasons you decide to sell on eBay, the process is easy.